ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 ---
 layout: pa
-title: "PA5: FileSystem"
+title: "PA5: HashMap FileSystem and BST Implementation"
 doodle: "../doodle.png"
 ---
 ---
-# PA5: FileSystem
+# PA5: HashMap FileSystem and BST Implementation
 ---

 This assignment will teach you how to use a Hash Map to implement a basic file searching system and how to implement a Binary Search Tree (BST).

 This PA is due on ** **Thursday, January 28th at 11:00pm** **

+We would also like to remind you that you will **NOT** be able to resubmit for this assignment as our course ends on Friday, though because of this we will not have any hidden tests.

 ## CSE Mantra: *Start early, start often!*